Danubius Hotels Group: Danubius Health Spa Resorts

 Danubius Health Spa Resort hotels are located in Hungary, the Czech Republic, Slovakia, and Romania.
 Most 4-star spa and wellness hotels belong to this hotel brand.
 Services include bathing, spa and wellness treatments, beauty care, and fitness.
 Materials used for the treatments are natural (mud, natural spring).

 Danubius Hotels

 The Properties at Danubius Hotels are 4-star city hotels, which can be found in Budapest and London.
 In Budapest, Danubius´ properties include Danubius Hotel Gellért, and Danubius Hotel Astoria.

-Classic Collection

-Classic Collections are located in historical buildings, with sophisticated interior design and elegance resembling last century’s atmosphere.

 Further members of Danubius Hotels Group

 Other 3, 4, and 5-star hotels of Danubius Hotels Group have various offers.
-Among these, in Budapest can be found the [Hilton Budapest [1], Radisson Blu, and Best Western hotels operated in a franchise system.
+Among these, in Budapest can be found the Hilton Budapest, Radisson Blu, and Radisson Individuals hotels operated in a franchise system.